-Expedia misses estimates in sign of lingering COVID effects
+Expedia Misses Estimates in Sign of Lingering Covid Effects

-Expedia Group reported another steep drop in revenue in the fourth quarter, missing analysts’ estimates amid a surge in COVID-19 cases and new pandemic-related restrictions that weighed on travel in the last few months of last year.
+(Bloomberg) — Expedia Group Inc. reported another steep drop in revenue in the fourth quarter, missing analysts’ estimates amid a surge in Covid-19 cases and new pandemic-related restrictions that weighed on travel in the last few months of 2020.

 Revenue fell 67% to $920 million, marking the fourth consecutive year-over-year decline.
 Analysts had projected sales of $1.1 billion, according to data compiled by Bloomberg.
 Gross bookings were $7.6 billion, also down 67% compared with a year earlier, the Seattle-based online travel giant said in a statement Thursday, barely an improvement from the previous quarter’s 68% decline.